ctruciosm/CryptoForeComb/README.md

 ### Auxiliary functions:

 - `Optimizations.R`: Used in `ForeComb.R` and `Comparison.R` codes.
-Optimizations.R, implements the scoring functions used and the optimization weights routines.
+Implements the scoring functions used and the optimization weights routines.
 - `scoring_functions.cpp`: Implements the scoring functions in C++.
 - `Function_VaR_VQR.R`: Implements the VQR backtesting of Gaglianone et al. (2011).
 - `CAViaR.R` and `CAViaR.cpp`: implements the CAViaR, CAViaREVT and CAViaRALD methods.